 Do not board a train without a ticket.
 If you do it will be embarrassing and expensive when the conductor comes around.
 Also, don't try to hide in the toilet.
 The conductors know all the tricks and have keys to everything.

 This is a typical train ticket in Europe.
 It happens to be for my trip od/von/de (from, in Polish, German, and French) Krakow, Poland do/nach/a (to) Prague, Czech Republic.
-If the ticket was for a reserved seat the asterisks would be dates and times of departure and arrival but this is an open ticket Wazny/Gueltig (valid, in Polish and German) for 60 days from January 8, 2006.
+If the ticket was for a reserved seat the asterisks would be dates and times of departure and arrival but this is an open ticket Wazny/Gueltig (valid, in Polish and German) from January 8, 2006 to March 7, 2006, indicated as 08.01.2006-07.03.2006.
 The price is shown in Polish zlotych and in euros.
 Conductors have stamped it twice.
 Always keep your ticket handy until you get off.
 In Britain keep it handy until you pass the exit turnstiles.

 You might want to get an estimate of the price of tickets before you go.
 This can help you budget and/or indicate whether a rail pass is a good buy for your itinerary.
 Getting true ticket prices from the USA is difficult.
 The outlets in the USA charge a hefty premium, plus postage and handling cost.
 Reservations are also over priced compared to the price in Europe.

 If you want to compare ticket prices use the web sites of the European railroads.
 See my page at Trains in Europe for a few links.
 Ticket prices, in euros, for some routings are available.
 For most trains it is easier and usually cheaper to buy your tickets when you are in Europe.
 However the premium trains like TGV do offer discounts on non-refundable tickets when bought far enough in advance.
 You can do this on-line on the web sites of the individual rail systems and can save as much as 60%.
 Tickets can be purchased as much as 90 days in advance.